-This review will examine key clinical outcomes that occur in this population, including surrogate outcomes common to cancer trials.
+This review will examine key clinical outcomes of interest in this population, including surrogate outcomes common to cancer trials.
 We will also engage with patient groups and clinical experts to ascertain which outcomes are of greatest importance to patients and seek patient-reported outcomes or other evidence sources to enrich the available data.
-Initial discussions with patient groups indicate that patients with recurrent ovarian cancer have anxiety over the low likelihood of cure as compared with other cancer patients.
+Initial discussions with patient groups indicate that patients with recurrent ovarian cancer have anxiety over the low likelihood of cure.
 Treatments, particularly the cytotoxic treatments which are standard of care, cause substantial toxicity and burden to patients and their families.

-The primary outcomes of interest from clinical trials will include overall and progression-free survival.
-Clinical expert guidance indicated that measures of tumor response may not represent a fair comparison, given different methods of action for targeted vs. cytotoxic therapies; in addition, response measures are likely to be less sensitive in populations that have shown response to their most recent treatment.
-Data on objective response rate will nevertheless be captured, as this measure is often a primary or co-primary endpoint in many cancer trials.
+The primary outcomes of interest from clinical trials will include overall and progression-free survival, rates of partial and complete response as well as overall objective response, and health-related quality of life.
+Clinical expert guidance indicated that measures of tumor response may not represent a fair comparison, given different methods of action for targeted versus cytotoxic therapies.
+Data on partial, complete, and overall objective response rate will nevertheless be captured, as this measure is often a primary or co-primary endpoint in many cancer trials.